Natsume-197/Aniplaylist-Scraper/README.md

 ## Description

-This project collects as many song records ("hits") as possible, organized by season.
+This script collects as many song records ("hits") as possible, organized by season.
 At the moment this script It is designed to:

 - Extract structured data in JSON format.
 - Handle large volumes of records (>1000 hits per category) and their limitations with Algolia.
 - Automatically avoid duplicates.

-The script is intended for personal or educational use only.
-Avoid mass usage that could affect the public Algolia API.
+This script is intended for personal or educational use only.
+Avoid large-scale usage that could impact the public Algolia API.
+Developed to provide access to AniPlaylist song data since no official API documentation is available.

 ## Project Structure